On white tablecloths, civility and substance

 It is only in the half-formed mind of adolescents that the energy and sex of rock-n-roll are incompatible with the majesty and emotion of Bach.
 Celebrate white tablecloths, flattering lighting, marble halls, zinc bars, people (any people) in evening dress and the glow of elegance.
 We have nothing to lose but our ennui.

-1 thought on “On white tablecloths, civility and substance”
+One Reply to “On white tablecloths, civility and substance”

 Leave a Reply